Legal Advice Guidelines & Common Questions

 You are eligible for advice from Arts Law if you are an artist or an arts organisation and your query relates to your arts practice.

 Arts Law provides assistance, in so far as practicable, to Australian or Australia based artists and arts organisations in relation to arts-related matters.
-The designation “arts-related” matter covers a wide range of legal issues including copyright, trademarks, and designs.
+The designation “arts-related” matter covers a wide range of legal issues including copyright, trade marks, and designs.
 It also involves diverse operational issues such as business structures and related internal constitutional issues, insurance, employment and leases.

 When determining whether to advise you on a matter, Arts Law exercises discretion by giving consideration to at least three factors: